liqiyang11/Machine-Learning-Backdoor-Attack-and-Defense-Baseline-Solution-Alignment-Platform/README.md

 ## 🎯 Motivation

-In the process of conducting research and submitting papers, we identified several critical pain points regarding the reproduction and comparison of existing backdoor metrics:
+In the process of conducting research and submitting papers, we identified several critical **pain points** regarding the reproduction and comparison of existing backdoor metrics:

-Framework Heterogeneity: Existing methods often rely on different deep learning frameworks (e.g., PyTorch vs. TensorFlow), making direct integration and comparison difficult.
+**Framework Heterogeneity**: Existing methods often rely on different deep learning frameworks (e.g., PyTorch vs. TensorFlow), making direct integration and comparison difficult.

-Misalignment of Models & Datasets: Reproducing results on "similar" but not identical dataset specifications significantly increases the workload for subsequent researchers and introduces confounding variables.
+**Misalignment of Models & Datasets**: Reproducing results on "similar" but not identical dataset specifications significantly increases the workload for subsequent researchers and introduces confounding variables.

-Implementation Discrepancies: Even when using the same model architecture, differences in internal node definitions or layer naming conventions cause significant difficulties in transferability and code reuse.
+**Implementation Discrepancies**: Even when using the same model architecture, differences in internal node definitions or layer naming conventions cause significant difficulties in transferability and code reuse.

-Our Solution: We provide a unified platform with aligned environments, standardized model definitions, and curated datasets to ensure fair and efficient benchmarking.
+**Our Solution**: We provide a unified platform with aligned environments, standardized model definitions, and curated datasets to ensure fair and efficient benchmarking.

 ## 📊 Dataset Selection Strategy
 Our choice of datasets and model structures is guided by three principles:

-Prevalence: They are frequently used in top-tier academic papers.
+**Prevalence**: They are frequently used in top-tier academic papers.

-Diversity: They vary in specifications (channel depth, resolution) to demonstrate the robustness of attacks/defenses across different scenarios.
+**Diversity**: They vary in specifications (channel depth, resolution) to demonstrate the robustness of attacks/defenses across different scenarios.

-Applicability: They reinforce the "real-world" relevance of the research, which is crucial for paper acceptance.
+**Applicability**: They reinforce the "real-world" relevance of the research, which is crucial for paper acceptance.

-Supported Datasets
+**Supported Datasets**
 We have selected the following three datasets to cover a wide range of complexities:

 Dataset,Type,Dimensions,Classes,Purpose & Application